 Armed with this information, I hope you can answer a car hire agent without hesitation when they ask if you need a collision damage waiver.
 If you have questions about other types of car and hire insurance, KAYAK’s car hire guide is here to help you.

-Frequent questions about collision damage waivers
+FAQs about collision damage waivers.

 Technically, a collision damage waiver isn’t insurance.
 It’s a waiver that may help cover repairs if you damage a hire car.